johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-03-03-unit-testing-modelstate.md

 ---
-title: "Unit testing ModelState"
+title: 'Unit testing ModelState'
 authors: johnnyreilly
 tags: [asp.net mvc, Marc Talary, DataAnnotations, Controller, ModelState]
 hide_table_of_contents: false
 ---

 - Me: "It can't be done"
 - Him: "Yes it can"
 - Me: "No it can't"
 - Him: "Yes it can, I've just done it"
 - Me: "Ooooh!
 Show me ..."

 The above conversation (or one much like it) took place between my colleague Marc Talary and myself a couple of weeks ago.
 It was one of those faintly embarrassing situations where you state your case with absolute certainty only to subsequently discover that you were \***completely**\* wrong.
 Ah arrogance, thy name is Reilly...

 The disputed situation in this case was ModelState validation in ASP.Net MVC.
 How can you unit test a models validation driven by `DataAnnotations`?
 If at all.
 Well it can be done, and here's how.